nikasrmz/deep-dive-1/key_takeaways.md

 ### Section 4: Numeric types
-* Built-in round() implements bankers rounding, not the classical half-up rounding
+* Built-in round() implements banker's rounding, not the classical half-up rounding
 * Floats are not reliable, since some rational numbers in base 10 might not be rational in base 2, thus, is truncated to be stored.
 * Decimals are more precise than floats, but lot heavier to store/process.
 * Theres `divmod(quotient, divisor) -> dividend, remainder` function, replacing `a, b = n // m,  n % m`